CharlesFabicki/Tic-Tac-Toe.Game/Tic-Tac-Toe Game AI version/Readme.md

    ```
 Navigate to the project directory:

+## Usage

 Run the game:

 ```bash
 python Tic-Tac-Toe Game AI version.py
 ```

-## Usage

 GUI Mode: Click on the empty cells to make your moves.
 The game will display the winner or declare a tie when the game ends.

 ## Contributing
 Contributions to this project are welcome!
-If you'd like to make improvements or add features, please fork the repository and submit a pull request.
+Feel free to explore and modify the code to add more features or enhance the AI opponent!
+Please fork the repository and submit a pull request.

 ## License
 This project is licensed under the GNU License - see the LICENSE file for details.